-F. Assessment of prior victimization and access to services among adult female inmates in the Illinois Department of Corrections
+H. Assessment of prior victimization and access to services among adult female inmates in the Illinois Department of Corrections

 This project is designed as an assessment of the prevalence of prior victimization, primarily domestic violence and sexual assault/abuse, among adult female inmates within the Illinois Department of Corrections.
 Through an examination of existing data collected during the Reception and Classification process at the Dwight Correctional Center, the research team will determine the prevalence of these forms of prior victimization, examine those inmate characteristics correlated with prior victimization (i.e., demographic, socio-economic, criminal and substance abuse history, and mental health), and gauge the access to IDOC services among those with histories of victimization.
-Staff are awaiting the release of data from IDOC.
-The final report on this project is scheduled for 2006.
+Staff is awaiting the release of data from IDOC.